andreav/gitlab-selfhosted/README.md

 ## Usage: from zero to hero

+Steps to see issues automatically updated according to test results are:

-- Run gitlab and runner
+- Run gitlab, create a project and register one docker runner
 - Create Test Cases and implement them in a test project
-- Run a pipeline and see Issues updating their status
+- Run a pipeline and see Issues updating their status according to test results

 ### Run gitlab, create a project and register one docker runner